IvanSanchezDeveloper/NaviPop/README.md

 - Post products for sale.
 - Browse other users' products.
-- Chat with sellers to negotiate (via Firebase — planned feature).
+- (Planned) Chat with sellers to negotiate via Firebase.
 - (Planned) Make purchases through a **fake** payment platform.

 This project was built mainly to **practice frontend & infrastructure skills** and experiment with tools like **Firebase** (for chats) and a payment process simulator.